rosen-bridge/operation/docs/watcher/deploy-docker.md

 > Note: Once watcher started scanning from the initial block, changing this config wont affect the watcher behavior.
 In case you need to restart the watcher from an earlier block consider removing volumes.

-5. (JUST ERGO WATCHER) To ensure the watcher's proper functionality, event observations should be confirmed enough to take action.
-You should customize observation confirmation and validity threshold to align with your watching network specification.
+5. (JUST ERGO WATCHER) To ensure the watcher's proper functionality, event observations should be sufficiently confirmed before taking action.
+You should customize observation confirmation and validity threshold to align with your watching network's specification.
 By default, these settings are configured much higher.
 For Ergo, we recommend using the following configurations:

 ```yaml
 observation: